margols/330-PLP/README.md

 Output:
 The factorial of 3 is
      6
+ **Passing agruments by Value**
-- MatLab Passes arguments by value becuase it allows the programmer to change the value of variables without modifiying teh caller's workspace
+- MatLab Passes arguments by value becuase it allows the programmer to change the value of variables without modifiying the caller's workspace
 - This avoiding copies of inputs inside the function as only the outputs are modifed
+- Handle classes act as if they are passed by reference
 Source: https://www.mathworks.com/help/matlab/matlab_prog/avoid-unnecessary-copies-of-data.html
     https://www.youtube.com/watch?v=hNR6fsksEu8

 **Data Storage**
+- MatLab stores data column wise starting from the first column
 <img width="350" alt="Screen Shot 2022-10-23 at 5 05 17 PM" src="https://user-images.githubusercontent.com/113360762/197418246-ca123b99-8cba-4bf1-852f-84a687e3e693.png">